-Short version: I am a story teller and I tell my stories through many different means.
+Short version: I am a story teller (and voice of reason) and I tell my stories through many different means.

 Long version: I am a Russian-born Nigerian living in the States.
 I have spent most of my life outside Nigeria, but I am still a Nigerian.
 This is evidenced by my fridge always having white rice and stew, and my freezer always being stocked with tomatoes, very hot peppers, and of course, goat meat.
 Also, my American friends can’t eat my food without breaking out into a sweat, fanning themselves profusely, and gulping down a gallon of water.
 No idea what that’s about.

 I started blogging in 2006 – January 26th to be precise – and I have not been able to stop.
 I have strong views on a lot of social issues, and sometimes, I share my views liberally on this blog.
+I am able to do this because I pay for this blog.
 My intention is never to offend or provoke, but sometimes, it happens.
 I consider this the collateral damage of being honest.

 Believe it or not, but someone [Igwe] actually married me, and he was held at gun point to do so either.
 On October 20th 2015, I was blessed with a baby girl.
 Some day in the future, I will also be blessed with a set of confusingly identical twin boys.
 I have a great relationship with my parents, especially my mommy (although she says I think like a man – whatever that might mean), and people always think I look like her until they meet my daddy.